Search your site

 The first bet the punter placed was on Lamego, which had the longest odds of 40/1.
-The second win happened just a few hours later in the 16:30 race at Uttoxeter, in which Pinkneys Prince inched ahead towards the end of the race and won by a nose, winning the punter his second prize of the day, at 16/1.
+The second bet happened just a few hours later in the 16:30 race at Uttoxeter, in which Pinkneys Prince inched ahead towards the end of the race and won by a nose, gaining the punter his second prize of the day, at 16/1.
 His third and final win came at the 16:40 race at the Brighton track, when he selected the horse with the lowest odds (14/1).

 An anonymous man spent just £15.84 on accumulator-style bets with the bookmaker William Hill and overcame odds of 11 million to one.

 One of the bets was placed online, and required eight horses in eight races to finish in the top four places.
 He put down a stake of just 2p and won an astonishing £111,294.
 He also placed 1p accumulator bets on six, five and four horses coming home in front in their races and they all did so.

 Morecamber lands Nearly £550,000